ThePrince26/BeCode-Project-main/BeCode-Project-main/README.md

 I tried to build a linear regression model but it gave again a low value (0.2).
 The random regression was much accurate though (0.74).
 I was pretty happy with that.

+I learned a lot in this project.
+At the preprocessing dropped the na value and the nul value.

 ---

 Installation: